brendonthiede/2019-global-azure-bootcamp/README.md

 # List your subscriptions:
 Get-AzSubscription | Select-Object -Property Name

-# Switch to a different subscription ("Visual Studio Enterprise" in this case):
+# Switch to a different subscription ("Azure Pass - Sponsorship" in this case):
-(Set-AzContext -Subscription "Visual Studio Enterprise").Subscription.Name
+(Set-AzContext -Subscription "Azure Pass - Sponsorship").Subscription.Name
 ```

 ### Creating a Resource Group